Menopause and Midlife Care

 What is menopause?

-Medically defined, menopause is said to have begun when a woman's menstrual cycles have ended for a year.
-The reason for this change is a decrease in the production of estrogen and progesterone.
-These are the hormones that control menstrual cycles and other functions of a woman's body.
+Menopause begins when a woman's menstrual cycles have been absent for a year.
+This absence indicates the body is no longer making estrogen or progesterone, the hormones that control menstrual cycles and other functions of a woman's body.

 How does your body change during menopause?